Bio

 Over the years, the books have been nominated for the Mary Higgins Clark Award and the Library of Virginia People’s Choice Award; The Riesling Retribution won the 2009 Gourmand World Cookbook Award for Best U.S. Wine Literature Book.
 The French Paradox was named one of the best mysteries of 2021 by The Strand magazine.

 I also write a mystery series about international photojournalist Sophie Medina, who returns to Washington after living and working in London for many years.
 In Multiple Exposure Sophie becomes embroiled in an international search for her CIA operative husband after he was supposedly kidnapped, but later is spotted in Russia and accused of murder.
 In Ghost Image, the death of a Franciscan friar who is a friend and a controversial environmentalist sends Sophie on an international search for a botanic treasure potentially worth millions as she also tries to find a murderer.
 In Blow Up, book 3, Sophie must figure out how the death of a Supreme Court justice and the murder of a homeless man are related before she becomes an assailant’s next target.
-In Dodge and Burn, which will be out May 7, 2024, someone is determined to make sure that Sophie goes down for a murder she didn’t commit—quite possibly a half-brother she never knew of who also happens to be an international art thief.
+In Dodge and Burn, which was released in 2024, someone is determined to make sure that Sophie goes down for a murder she didn’t commit—quite possibly a half-brother she never knew of who also happens to be an international art thief.

 A high school English teacher in Connecticut taught me how to write, giving me the gift of what became my livelihood as well as a lifelong passion.
 I was lucky enough to not only thank her forty-five years later, but also to dedicate a book to her.
 I once read that the three components of happiness are something to do, someone to love, and something to look forward to.
 My something to do is, obviously, writing.
 My someone—or someones—to love are my family, along with a wide circle of relatives and friends from around the world.
 The older I get the more I treasure the memories and connections from these relationships; my life is richer because of them.
 My something to look forward to is travel, especially someplace exotic or off the beaten path.
 I have accumulated numerous hobbies over the decades including amateur photographer, lapsed quilter, watercolor dabbler, and rusty pianist, so I am also a committed dilettante.